assaabloy-ppi/salt-channel/files/spec-salt-channel.md

             Figure 3: Encrypted message format.

-The authenticated encryption algorithm from TweetNaCl [NACL, TWEET-1, TWEET-2], function crypto_box() is used.
-The corresponding function to decrypt and verify is called crypto_box_open(). crypto_box() and crypto_box_open() take a 24-byte nonce as one parameter.
+The authenticated encryption algorithm of the crypto_box() function of TweetNaCl [NACL, TWEET-1, TWEET-2] is used.
+The corresponding function to decrypt and verify is called crypto_box_open().
+Note, in practice, implementations will use the functions crypto_box_beforenm(), crypto_box_afternm(), and crypto_box_open_afternm().
+See [NACLBOX].

 The first 16 bytes of the ciphertext is used to authenticate the message when it is decrypted.
-Encryption and authentication is done in one atomic function call (crypto_box()) and is described in the original NaCl paper [NACL].
+Encryption and authentication are done in one atomic function call and is described in the original NaCl paper [NACL].

+The crypto_box_x() functions take a 24-byte nonce as a parameter.
 Both Client and Server use the first 8 bytes of the nonce to store a signed 64-bit integer in little-endian byte order.
 This integer is 1, 3, 5, ... for messages sent by Client; increasing by 2 for
 each message it sends.
 This integer is 2, 4, 6, ... for messages send by Server;
 increasing by 2 for each message it sends.
 The rest of the bytes of the nonce must be set to zero.
+The nonce counters are reset for every Salt Channel session.
 Note, no assumption is made on the order in which the peers send application messages.
 For example, Server may send all application messages.
 The nonce values used by Client and those used by Server are disjoint sets.
-Note also that the nonce values used are *not* send over the communication channel since this is not necessary; they can easily be computed.
+Note also that the nonce values used are *not* send over the communication channel.
+This is not necessary; they can easily be computed.